 38. This action is an order to enforce the laws and regulations administered by the Regional Water Board.
-This action is categorically exempt from the provisions of the California Environmental Quality Act pursuant to title 40 of the California Code of Regulations, section 15301 (existing facility).
+This action is categorically exempt from the provisions of the California Environmental Quality Act pursuant to CCR title 40, section 15301 (existing facility).